myh1000/myanimelist-scripts/README.md

 The delay can be made shorter/longer if requests are going through/rejected.

 If it can't find the manga, it'll open up the search of that manga in the browser.
+Edit the title in ```titles.txt``` or add "Added: " before that line

 ## vlc --> myanimelist
 wip